duanwujie/debian-policy-chinese/policy/ch-sharedlibs.rst

 :ref:`s-libraries` should be read in conjunction with this section and contains additional rules for the files contained in the shared library packages.

+.. [#] This is a convention of shared library versioning, but not a requirement.
+Some libraries use the ``SONAME`` as the full library file name instead and therefore do not need a symlink.
+Most, however, encode additional information about backwards-compatible revisions as a minor version number in the file name.
+The ``SONAME`` itself only changes when binaries linked with the earlier version of the shared library may no longer work, but the filename may change with each release of the library.
+See :ref:`s-sharedlibs-runtime` for more information.

 .. _s-sharedlibs-runtime: